jonlpersson/ed-latimore/site/_posts/2022-02-24-reasons-porn-is-harmful.md

 Compulsive use of internet pornography is strongly associated with poor mental health among college-age young people.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">5</a></sup>

-Coming off of a pandemic, anxiety, depression are at an all-time high.
+Coming off of a pandemic, anxiety and depression are at an all-time high.
 These mental states make you more susceptible to addiction as you search for ways to cope and [gain some control in your life](/how-to-take-control-of-your-life/).
 Porn makes this worse because it creates an unhealthy relationship with stress.
 You might know this as an addiction loop.
 You seek to solve the problem, with the problem and spin in an endless, unproductive cycle.

 The average age most people are exposed to porn for the first time is around 14.
 We then become lifelong porn users, whether casual or excessive.
 The problem with this is your emotions aren’t fully developed as a teenager.
 So you never learn what your body should feel like without excessive sexual stimuli.
 This increases the risk that you’ll suffer the negative effects of porn.